Sarah Crichton Books / Farrar, Straus & Giroux (September 2008)

 - Selected by Nancy Pearl as one of Summer’s Best Books (National Public Radio)

-- Translated into Italian, Spanish, Chinese (China + Taiwan), Hungarian, Portuguese (Portugal + Brazil), Turkish, Japanese, Czech, Slovak, Swedish, Estonian, Polish, German, Bulgarian, Korean, Lithuanian, Dutch, Hebrew, Romanian, Vietnamese, Norwegian, Croatian, Thai, and Russian; published in the UK by Picador
+- Translated into Italian, Spanish, Chinese (China + Taiwan), Hungarian, Portuguese (Portugal + Brazil), Turkish, Japanese, Czech, Slovak, Swedish, Estonian, Polish, German, Bulgarian, Korean, Lithuanian, Dutch, Hebrew, Romanian, Vietnamese, Norwegian, Croatian, Thai, Russian, French, and published in the UK by Picador

 - Selected by Amanda Ross for The TV Book Club (UK)